brunoborges/toml-schema/README.md

 ### Length - `minlength` and `maxlength`

-This property may only be used when defining the allowed length of a `string` or an `array`.
+This property may only be used when defining the allowed length of a `string`, an `array`, or a `sequence`.

 ### Conditions on `any`